With retirements proposed to save costs, maintainers could feel the loss of work on A-10s such as this one being repaired in December.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Military MRO Providers See Sobering Future".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Military MRO Providers See Sobering Future".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.